devinkr/js-dom/readme.md

 let titleElement = document.getElementById('title')
 ```

-The above code snippet will find the first item on the page with an ID of `title` and return it back to us, to be saved in the variable `titleElement`.
+The above code will start at the document (top of the tree), and look for an element with an id called `title` and save it in the variable `titleElement`

 **`getElementsByClassName`**